craig-davis/craig-davis.github.io/_posts/2018-10-31-Jeep-XJ-Illuminated-Extended-Idle-Switch.markdown

     imglink: /img/posts/xj-extended-idle/0040-switches-compared.jpg
     caption: Similar, the AOB is from a nearly identical mold
     instruction: |
         The switch from AOB is really interesting, it's almost as if it came out of the same mold but without the punch out for the factory backlighting.
-We'll be taking both switched apart.
+We'll be taking both switches apart.

   - title: Disassemble both switches
     img: /img/posts/xj-extended-idle/0042-disassemble-switch.jpg